chakra-ui/panda/website/pages/docs/overview/faq.md

 ---

-### Can I set an alpha / add an opacity modifier on a color?

-Currently, setting an alpha on a color like `css({ color: "blue.200/40" })` is not possible.
-We are planning to implement this feature using the `color-mix` function.

-However, note that `color-mix` is a CSS native function and is not yet supported in all browsers.
-You can follow the discussion about this topic on this [GitHub link](https://github.com/chakra-ui/panda/discussions/862).

----

 ### How can I generate all possible CSS variants at build time?

 While it's possible to generate all variants, even unused ones, by using [`config.staticCss`](https://panda-css.com/docs/guides/dynamic-styling#using-static-css), it's generally **not recommended** to use it for more than a few values.
 However, keep in mind this approach compromises one of Panda's strengths: lean, usage-based CSS generation.